THE HISTORY CENTER ARCHIVES

 ON-GOING ARCHIVAL COLLECTIONS

 It is easy to think of history as static, archival collections as immobile snapshots of time.
-2020 has been filled with life-changing, and generation changing events.
-As the keepers of Tompkins County history we found called to actively request reflections and feedback from our community during these historic times to preserve for future historians and educators.
+Recent years have been filled with life-changing, and generation changing events.
+As the keepers of Tompkins County history we have found ourselves called to actively request reflections and feedback from our community during these historic times to preserve Tompkins County history for future historians and educators.

 In March 2020 we began accepting submissions for the COVID-19 Archival Collection; gathering images, written reflections, and items from Tompkins County residents of all ages reflecting on their lives during this global pandemic.